ryze312/twitch-recorder/README.md

 - [mypy](https://github.com/python/mypy) - type checking;

 Install them on your system or use virtualenv.
-You can also use provided development shell for Nix.
+You can also use the provided development shell for Nix.

 ## Used libraries
-- [TwitchIO](https://github.com/PythonistaGuild/TwitchIO) - interacting with Twitch API
+- [TwitchIO](https://github.com/PythonistaGuild/TwitchIO) - interacting with the Twitch API
 - [yt-dlp](https://github.com/yt-dlp/yt-dlp) - downloading the actual video streams
-- [pyserde](https://github.com/yukinarit/pyserde) - [serde](https://github.com/serde-rs/serde)-like style deserialization for configuration
+- [pyserde](https://github.com/yukinarit/pyserde) - [serde](https://github.com/serde-rs/serde) style deserialization for configuration